connectomicslab/connectomemapper3/docs/index.rst

 	:width: 1000
 	:align: center

-``Connectome Mapper 3``, part of the Connectome Mapping Toolkit (CMTK), implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / T2 / BOLD data to multi-resolution connection matrices.
+``Connectome Mapper 3`` implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / T2 / BOLD data to multi-resolution connection matrices.

 The ``Connectome Mapper 3`` pipelines uses a combination of tools from well-known software packages, including FSL_, FreeSurfer_, ANTs_, MRtrix3_, Dipy_ and AFNI_.
 These pipelines were designed to provide the best software implementation for each state of processing, and will be updated as newer and better neuroimaging software become available.